Euxcbsks/git-stock/README.md

 ### `branch <new_branch_name> [<id>]`

-Creates a new branch from a stock and then applies the stashed changes.
-This is useful for turning a work-in-progress into a formal branch.
+Creates and checks out a new branch, then applies the specified stock.
+Useful for promoting WIP changes to a formal feature branch.

 ```bash
 # Create a branch 'feature/new-login' from the latest stock